sshuttle/sshuttle/docs/manpage.rst

     Capture local DNS requests and forward to the remote DNS server.
-All queries to any of the local system's DNS servers (/etc/resolv.conf) will be intercepted and
+All queries to any of the local system's DNS servers (/etc/resolv.conf and, if it exists,
+    /run/systemd/resolve/resolv.conf) will be intercepted and
     resolved on the remote side of the tunnel instead, there using the DNS specified via the :option:`--to-ns` option, if specified.
+Only plain DNS traffic sent to these servers on port 53 are captured.

 .. option:: --ns-hosts=<server1[,server2[,server3[...]]]>